Ammonia pollution: Terrestrial Effects

 The products of this reaction include hydrogen (H+) ions which lower the soil pH and lead to acidification.
 Increased soil acidity in the ecosystem leads to decreased protection against cold temperatures, drought, disease, and invasive species.
 The other product, nitrate (NO3−), is a key nutrient for plant growth.
 This excess nitrate from ammonia nitrification favors nitrophilous plants (those that prefer high nitrate concentrations) and disadvantages others.
 For example, an increase in nitrophilous plant populations shade other plants from necessary sunlight.
 Sensitive plant groups such as lichen and moss are particularly susceptible to ammonia pollution and habitats such as bogs, peatlands, grasslands, heathlands, and forests are mainly affected.

+In livestock, high ammonia concentrations has been linked to ascites, gastrointestinal irritation and respiratory disease.
+These issues are easily observable in poultry, specifically turkeys.
+Turkeys have been shown to have trachea irritation at 10 ppm and at above 20 ppm they have an increased rate of contracting Newcastle disease.
+Above 25 ppm, growth rate and body weight is reduced.
+Above 50 ppm, there are increases levels of keratoconjunctivitis and tracheitis.
+Such trachea and lung complications make turkeys more prone to contracting infections like E. coli.

 Aquatic effects

-In aquatic settings, ammonia causes nitrogenous oxygen demand, eutrophication, and changes in fish health.
-Nitrogenous biological oxygen demand (NBOD) occurs as a direct result of nitrification (see terrestrial effects).
-Dissolved oxygen (O2) is used in nitrification to react with NH3.
-This results in less O2 available to organisms that depend on it.
-Nitrification also releases nitrate which leads to eutrophication as in terrestrial settings.
-Nitrophilous algae and macrophytes create large blooms in standing water.
-This puts stress on resources and also can indirectly poison organisms through toxic algae formation.
-In contrast, ammonia can also directly harm organisms with permeable skin if they absorb it.
-Fish kills and changes in fish growth, gill condition, organ weights, and hematocrit (red blood cell) levels are linked to ammonia exposure.
+Ammonia seeps into aquatic ecosystem in many different ways from both anthropogenic (waste water, fertilizers, and industrial waste) and natural (Nitrogen fixation and air deposition) sources.
+Ammonia is toxic to most aquatic life including fish, corals, and planktonic crustaceans.
+Ammonia can have 2 different forms in water.